Intrastellarltd/s3-trigger-create-thumbnail-images/README.md

-# Using an Amazon S3 trigger to create thumbnail images
+# Using an Amazon S3 trigger to create thumbnail images - Terraform

 ## Video